redhat-kejones/hattrick/kvm-iso/README.md

 # mount /dev/sd<device name/number> /mnt/partition2
 # cd /mnt/partition2
 ```
-15. You should see in there the /EFI/BOOT/grub.cfg file - edit this file
+15. You should see a EFI/BOOT/grub.cfg file in the 2nd partition - edit the file
 ```
+#vi /mnt/partition2/EFI/BOOT/grub.cfg

-*Near the bottom, the search line should look like below* search --no-floppy --set=root -l 'htkvm'
+*Look for the search line and make it look like below* search --no-floppy --set=root -l 'htkvm'

-*the 'linuxefi line for the first installation option should look like below* linuxefi /images/pxeboot/vmlinuz inst.stage2=hd:LABEL=htkvm inst.ks=hd:LABEL=htkvm:/kvm-ks.cfg quiet
+*Look for the 'linuxefi line for the first installation option and make it look like below* linuxefi /images/pxeboot/vmlinuz inst.stage2=hd:LABEL=htkvm inst.ks=hd:LABEL=htkvm:/kvm-ks.cfg quiet
 ```
 16. After this is verified/changed - you can unmount the usb device